pborgen/SikuliX-Basics/README.md

 Sikuli Basics 1.0.1
 =============

-Supporting stuff for SikuliX (e.g. native modules and interfaces, setup support, ...)
+Supporting stuff for SikuliX (e.g. setup, update and extensions support, native modules and interfaces, system dependent features, ...)

+It is contained in all downloadable packages.

+Forking only makes sense, if you want to contribute features or patches.